tarwn/lessthandot-hugo/blogs/content/posts/2008-12-10-the-ten-most-asked-sql-server-questions-1.md

 ## 8 Row values to column (PIVOT) {#8}

 A very frequent request is how to pivot/transpose/crosstab a query.
-SQL server 2005 introduced PIVOT, this makes life a lot easier compared to the SQL 2000 days. so let&#8217;s see how this works.
+SQL server 2005 introduced PIVOT, this makes life a lot easier compared to the SQL 2000 days. so let's see how this works.
 First create this table

 sql
 CREATE TABLE #SomeTable